|

 above swan-feathered plains of arctic snow.

-Each month is marked
+Each month is markedwith a starry sign,

 a long procession